What is a Computer & Information Research Scientist?

 Computer & information research scientists invent and design new technology and find new uses for existing technology.
 They study and solve complex problems in computing for business, science, medicine, and other uses.
 Most work for computer systems design and related services firms, scientific research and development companies, or the federal government.
-Most work full time, and those who do independent research may have flexibility in their work schedules.

 Computer & information research scientists typically do the following: